 Tenoch (Mdz2r)

-This compound glyph stands for the personal name Tenoch.
+This compound glyph stands for the personal name Tenoch (short for tenochtli, "Nopal" or "Prickly Pear Cactus").
 The glyph is comprised of two principal elements, a stone (tetl) and a portion of a prickly pear cactus with a flowering fruit (nochtli) on top.
-The stone has the usual horizontal shape with curly ends and alternating purple and terracotta-colored stripes.
+The stone, a phonetic indicator, has the usual horizontal shape with curly ends and alternating purple or brown and terracotta-colored stripes.
 The cactus is green, spiny, vertical, and has a green, red, and yellow flowering fruit on top.
-The spine or thorns are red with white tips.
-This is the usual compound glyph for the name of Tenochtitlan, the capital city, but also the glyph for the name of the legendary founder and ruler, Tenoch.
+The spine or thorns are red with white tips, much the coloring of the flint knife (tecpatl).
+The legendary founder and ruler of Tenochtitlan (pre-contact capital of the Mexica and Tenochca) was Tenoch.

 Stephanie Wood